 Groups invariably have challenges of different skills and abilities, backgrounds and expectations.
 You will need to design group activities carefully and support your students to navigate these difficulties.
 Here are ways to approach some common challenges of group work.

 |How can I address student anxiety/negative feelings about group work?||Students can have concerns about group work and particularly group assessment.
 It is important to acknowledge and address this.
 Here are some strategies:

 |How can I support students to manage their time?||

 Time management can be a significant challenge for student groups.
 You can help in the following ways:

 |How can I avoid the problem of unequal contributions from group members?||

-Where groups are allocated a single mark for the outcome of a joint project, there is an incentive for freeloading.
-Several options exist for assessment to address concerns about imbalanced contribution:
+Where groups are allocated a single mark for the outcome of a joint project, students can be concerned about unequal contributions to the project.
+Here are some alternative approaches: